Floquet Non-Bloch Formalism for a Non-Hermitian Ladder: From Theoretical Framework to Topolectrical Circuits: Floquet GBZ via Magnus expansion: non Bloch invariants

-In order to accurately characterize the distinct topological phases, it is crucial to utilize the chiral symmetry that still remains intact even for the driven effective Hamiltonian, $H_{\text{eff}}$.
+Finally, to conclude the discussion on non-Hermitian BBC, it is essential to accurately characterize the distinct topological phases.
+This can be effectively achieved by exploiting the chiral symmetry, which remains preserved even in the driven effective Hamiltonian., $H_{\text{eff}}$.
 Therefore, by substituting $e^{ik}$ with $\beta$, $H_{\text{eff}}$ can still be expressed in an off-diagonal matrix form after performing a suitable rotation of the spin basis $\sigma_y \rightarrow \sigma_z \rightarrow \sigma_y$.
 In this representation, the effective Hamiltonian takes the form,

 where

 and